alexeyinkin/eb-1a/2-petition/README.md

 I had a lot of rejections from experts over support letters.
 I got tired from having to go through some lazy people on my way.
 I was worried about some shaky points and the overall quality of the petition.
-And finally I got into this stream of pure awesomeness.
+And finally, I got into this stream of pure awesomeness.

 The most satisfying was that I finally could put my early immature work to use.